Seagate/cloudfuse/README.md

 Launch the provided GUI and check the configs are set from the above instructions in Config.
 * `To mount`
   - Through the main window in the GUI, browse to the location you want your cloud to be mounted, then select the EMPTY folder you want.
-  - In the drop down menue, select the type of cloud you have, either an S3 Bucket or Azure Blob Storage, then mount the cloud.
+  - In the drop down menu, select the type of cloud you have, either an S3 Bucket or Azure Blob Storage, then mount the cloud.
   - You should now see your data in the folder you selected.
 * `To unmount`
   - Through the main window in the GUI, browse to the folder your mounted cloud resides and select it.